 Did you experience minor injuries or temporary disability?
 Were you permanently disabled as a result of your accident?
 These are some of the factors we consider in determining a case evaluation.

 Although we may not be able to provide you with an exact dollar amount, we can estimate the value of your case based on the variety of damages you are eligible for, many of which may not be obvious to you.

 The law entitles you to recover economic damages (damages that have a precise dollar amount, such as a hospital bill or paycheck), and non-economic damages (those that don’t have a specific dollar value, such as pain and suffering or loss of enjoyment of life).
 Punitive damages may even be awarded to punish property owners to prevent others from acting similarly.

 By contacting a Philadelphia personal injury lawyer, you may find that you are eligible for multiple forms of economic and non-economic compensation, such as:

-- Hospital bills and related medical expenses
+- Hospital bills, medical bills and related medical expenses

 - Lost past wages